How to Plant Tulip Bulbs That Will Thrive

 Choosing the Planting Bed and Preparing the Soil

 When planting your tulip bulbs, select a sunny location.
 Prepare the soil, if necessary, by incorporating ample organic matter.
 (Soil preparation is not always necessary if drainage is good.)

-Tulips can grow in most types of soil, although they prefer a sandy soil rich in organic materials.
+Tulips can grow in most types of soil, although they prefer sandy soil rich in organic materials.
 Tulips do poorly in clay soil.
 If your soil is clay, add some organic materials, as well as a bit of sand.
 This will improve the texture of the soil.